RanAwaySuccessfully/marmalade/README.md

 Marmalade does not support VMC (Virtual Motion Capture Protocol).
 You may try to connect Warudo to another program such as VSeeFace, and have said program connect to Marmalade.

+### VTube Studio

+I couldn't find a way to connect Marmalade to VTube Studio directly.
+You may need an intermediary program such as VBridger.

+You might also want to consider OpenSeeFace instead, for this scenario.
+Check out [VTS's Linux Guide](https://github.com/DenchiSoft/VTubeStudio/wiki/Running-VTS-on-Linux) or use [Facetracker](https://codeberg.org/ZRayEntertainment/Facetracker).
+Note that even if using Facetracker, you need to check the linked guide in order to setup the `ip.txt` file.

 ### Notes

 I haven't tested with other programs yet, but in case it doesn't work or works weirdly, feel free to open an issue and/or feature request.